• Latest

 DESIGN

 Chen is a Visual Designer specializing in motion design, currently a motion graphics designer at Never Not Productions, the production company under the San Francisco creative agency Godfrey Dadich Partners.
-Trained in Communications Design at Pratt Institute, where he graduated with distinction, and in Art Studio at Stony Brook University, he is an active member of AIGA, the professional association for design, and serves as lead motion designer on Project B, the global basketball league co-founded by former Meta and Google executives.
-What distinguishes Chen is his ability to use motion systems not only for visual polish, but for emotional structure, multilingual brand coherence, and public-purpose communication, a practice that continues to extend from commercial brand systems into work of broader social value.
+Trained in Communications Design at Pratt Institute, where he graduated with distinction, and in Art Studio at Stony Brook University, he is an active member of AIGA, the professional association for design.
+What distinguishes Chen is his ability to use motion systems not only for visual polish, but for emotional structure, global brand coherence, and public-purpose communication, a practice that continues to extend from commercial brand systems into work of broader social value.

 Still frame from Semicolon © Ye Chen